Auckland man Paul Maroroa guilty of manslaughter in Australian cold case

 By its verdict, the jury did not reject Maroroa's claims he and Sabeckis had engaged in a life-and-death struggle over a stolen shotgun at Maslin Beach on January 13, 2000.

-The verdict brings to an end 19 years of mystery over the long-unsolved case, which was not cracked until a 2019 cold-hit DNA match linked Maroroa to the crime.
+The verdict brings to an end 19 years of mystery over the long-unsolved case, which was not cracked until a the cold-hit DNA match linked Maroroa to the crime.

-He had been charged with an unrelated matter in his native New Zealand, and a routine DNA sample taken upon his arrest matched evidence taken in Sabeckis' death.

 Prior to that match, SA Police had said they had "no suspects" in the murder.

-Maroroa, 44, of Auckland in New Zealand, had admitted shooting but denied murdering Sabeckis with a sawn-off shotgun.
+Maroroa admitted shooting but denied murdering Sabeckis with a sawn-off shotgun.

 Prosecutors alleged he "hunted down" and "gunned down" his victim, then further "humiliated" him by striking him with the weapon and pulling down his underpants.